In This Article

 Octoparse

-Octoparse is a web scraping tool that allows users to extract data from websites without using any code.
-It provides a user-friendly interface that allows users to visually configure the scraping process.
 Users can point and click on elements of a webpage to define what data they want to extract, such as text, images, links, and more.
-The tool also offers various features to handle pagination, data transformation, scheduling, and exporting scraped data to various formats like Excel, CSV, or databases.
+The tool also offers various features to handle pagination, data transformation, scheduling, and exporting extracted data to various formats like Excel, a CSV file, or databases.

 Apify